ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Limitation and Discussion

 Here, we discuss the limitations of our work and outline several promising directions for future research.

 \begin{itemize} \item \textbf{Weight-only quantization.} The current study focuses exclusively on weight only quantization.
-Extending our framework to weight activation quantization could further enhance inference efficiency and reduce memory consumption.
-This remains an open and valuable direction for future research.

-\item \textbf{Integration with other quantization frameworks.} At present, HLQ has been integrated only with a limited set of efficient quantization methods.
-Combining HLQ with Quantization-aware Training or LoRA-based adaptation may lead to additional gains in quantization accuracy, which we plan to explore in subsequent work. \end{itemize}
+Extending our framework to weight-activation quantization could further enhance inference efficiency and reduce memory consumption. \item \textbf{Other quantization frameworks.} Combining HLQ with Quantization-aware Training or LoRA-based adaptation may lead to additional gains in quantization accuracy, which we plan to explore in subsequent work. \end{itemize}